ferebee/HIP/mobile-emissions-cessation.md

 The passing of this HIP will result in the following key actions:

-1. **Cessation of MOBILE Token Emissions**: All new emissions of MOBILE tokens will be halted upon implementation of this HIP.
+1. **Cessation of MOBILE Token Emissions**: All new emissions of MOBILE tokens will be halted by the implementation of HIP 138.

 2. **HNT Allocation to MOBILE Treasury**: As outlined in HIP 138, 2.9M HNT will be minted and allocated to the MOBILE treasury.
 This will occur gradually from the implementation date until the next halvening (August 1, 2025).